15 Best Coastal Walks in Sydney

 Grade: Easy / moderate

-For the best views along the track, head to the Crater Cove and Arabanoo lookout points at Dobroyd Head.
-Both these lookouts offer incredible views of Sydney Harbour, North Head and South Head.
+For the best views along the Spit to Manly Walk, be sure to visit the Crater Cove and Arabanoo lookout points at Dobroyd Head.
+These spots offer incredible views of Sydney Harbour, North Head, and South Head.

 Distance: 10 km (one way)